 When the team returned the following Monday, they were confronted with a more complex problem.
 While they focused on the north wall of Kiva F, a large portion of the south wall unexpectedly fell onto the Kiva floor.
 With no prior indication of an impending collapse, this event suggested underlying conditions that extended far beyond the structural boundaries of the kiva, potentially threatening much of the southern half of Cliff Palace.
 Further assessment of the surrounding structures, notably Kiva G just to the north of Kiva F, further reinforced these observations.
 What followed was the decision to expand the scope of investigation beyond Kiva F to include more detailed study of earlier stabilization efforts, comprehensive condition assessment of 102 architectural units (roughly the southern half of the site), and yet another look at the long-standing problem of water entering the alcove through cracks on the mesa top above Cliff Palace.

-After months of exhaustive study, it now appears that both localized deterioration of individual structures and features, as well as site wide systemic problems indicative of structural failure, are working in tandem.
+After months of exhaustive study, by July of 2012, it appeared that both localized deterioration of individual structures and features, as well as site wide systemic problems indicative of structural failure, were working in tandem.

-While the collapse of Cliff Palace is not imminent, the combination of ongoing deterioration of individual features and structures along with an unpredictable foundation will eventually result in loss of architecture and archeological deposits.
-Fortunately, the cracks, voids, and leaning walls noted above provide critical clues to understanding what is causing the deterioration, how quickly it is occurring, if it is happening throughout the site or only in specific areas, and what steps we can take to slow or stop the process.
+While the collapse of Cliff Palace was and is not imminent, the combination of ongoing deterioration of individual features and structures along with an unpredictable foundation will eventually result in loss of architecture and archeological deposits.
+Fortunately, the cracks, voids, and leaning walls noted above provided critical clues to understanding what was causing the deterioration at time, how quickly it was occurring, if it was happening throughout the site or only in specific areas, and what steps we could take to slow or stop the process.

 Why is it important to take these steps to stabilize and preserve Cliff Palace now?
 Cliff Palace is a significant place to millions of people who have walked its ancient pathways.
 It is particularly important in the traditions of the Pueblo people of the American Southwest.
 It also is a much-beloved part of Mesa Verde.
 National parks, including Mesa Verde, exist thanks to citizens who, more than 100 years ago, committed to setting aside these special places for the future.
 We are the beneficiaries of that trust.
 In what condition shall we pass Cliff Palace along to our children?